yaaaas/python-projects/Practice-Python/README.md

 Eg 1.
-Please enter your age 40
+Please Enter your age 20
-You will be 100 in 60 years.
-That will be in 2077 !
+You will be 100 in 80 years.
+That will be in 2097 !
 That's a long way more!

+Multiply this Phrase!!
+Key in the number of times to do so :   5 You will be 100 in 80 years.
+That will be in 2097 !
+That's a long way more!
+You will be 100 in 80 years.
+That will be in 2097 !
+That's a long way more!
+You will be 100 in 80 years.
+That will be in 2097 !
+That's a long way more!
+You will be 100 in 80 years.
+That will be in 2097 !
+That's a long way more!
+You will be 100 in 80 years.
+That will be in 2097 !
+That's a long way more!

 Eg2.
 Please Enter your age 60
 You will be 100 in 40 years.
+That will be in 2057 !
+That's quite soon lel

+Multiply this Phrase!!
+Key in the number of times to do so :   5 You will be 100 in 40 years.
+That will be in 2057 !
+That's quite soon lel You will be 100 in 40 years.
+That will be in 2057 !
+That's quite soon lel You will be 100 in 40 years.
+That will be in 2057 !
+That's quite soon lel You will be 100 in 40 years.
+That will be in 2057 !
+That's quite soon lel You will be 100 in 40 years.
 That will be in 2057 !
 That's quite soon lel
 ```